minetest/contentdb/app/flatpages/policy_and_guidance.md

 you started working on yesterday, it's worth adding all the basic stuff to make your package useful.

+You should make sure to mark Work in Progress stuff as such in the "maintenance status" column, as this will help advise players.

 Adding non-player facing mods, such as libraries and server tools, is perfectly fine and encouraged.
 ContentDB isn't just for player-facing things, and adding libraries allows them to be installed when a mod depends on it.